skx/lighthouse-of-doom/README.md

 * The CP/M version of the game can be built with the text-strings, and game code, protected by simple XOR encryption:
   * This stops users from looking through the binary for hints.
   * Run `make release` to build the _protected_ CP/M version.
-  * Run `make game-cpm` to build a raw CP/M version.

 ## Compiling & Running It